 To this day, even my 80-year-old grandmother's social life revolves around Wegmans.
 Every Thursday morning, her assisted living facility buses its residents to the nearest location so they can stock up on their weekly supply of cold cuts and orange juice.
-It's one of the highlights of their otherwise drab routine.
+It's one of the highlights of her week.
 Once, I happened to run into my grandmother as she made her way up and down the cereal aisle on a Thursday morning, and it was a very exciting day for both of us.

 Even though Wegmans is no longer a part of my daily life, it remains a constant.
 When my husband and I travel back to Pennsylvania to visit family, we can always find a reason to make a Wegmans stop, even if my parents have already stocked the kitchen in preparation for our arrival.
 And Wegmans comes up more than you'd think in casual conversation.
 In my experience, people who grew up with the grocery store can always find a reason to bring it up.

 I'm not sure exactly what the store's special sauce is.
 I do know that I'm not aware of any other supermarket that inspires this kind of connection.
 The Wegmans brand has done something unique in creating an experience for its shoppers.